pega2077/ai_file_manager/README.md

 Tagged with #ForTheLoveOfCode
 ## Internationalization

 Shared translations now live in `client/locales/`.
-The React renderer imports JSON via the `@locales` alias, and the Python FastAPI backend (`python/i18n.py`) will look in `client/locales/` first and fall back to the legacy root `locales/` if needed.
-To add a language, create `<lang>.json` in `client/locales/` mirroring the existing structure, and restart the desktop application.
+The React renderer imports JSON via the `@locales` alias, and the Electron main process (`client/electron/languageHelper.ts`) loads the same files with a fallback to the legacy root `locales/` directory.
+To add a language, create `<lang>.json` in `client/locales/` mirroring the existing structure, then restart the desktop application.